Vaccines for Bali: What You Need to Know Before You Go (2025 Guide)

 Are Bali travel vaccines expensive?

 They can be—expect $40–$200+ per shot in Canada.
-Look into insurance or public health programs to cut costs.
+Look into insurance or public health programs to see if any vaccines are covered.

 ✍️ Got Questions?